luiscruz/course_sustainableSE/2026/p1_measuring_software/g25_energy_compare.md

 - Disabled wireless networks in favour of an Ethernet connection.
 - Unplugged all non-essential USB peripherals.
 - Fixed laptop at medium brightness level and 40% sound.
+- Size of the browser window.
+- Video resolution of shorts/reels: 1080p.
+- Contrast of browser: Dark.

-With these mitigations, external influences on the stability of the to-be-measured energy consumption of solely the Doomscrolling.
-Therefore, solely the power consumption of video rendering and network requests is measured.
-Becasue of this, the expectation is that the measurements will not differ significantly across platforms.
+These mitigations ensure that the measured energy consumption reflects solely the doomscrolling activity itself, minimising the influence of external factors on the results.
+Therefore, solely the power consumption of video rendering, algorithmic recommendations, platform processes, and network requests is measured.

 #### <u>Moment of Energy Consumption Measurement</u>
-Another key design choice was when we start measuring the energy used by the system.
+Another key design choice was **when** we start measuring the energy used by the system.
 We know energy tests are flaky, and energy measurement had to be malleable to ensure room for error (network issues or delay, start-up time for the browser, warm up time etc.).

 To isolate the tests from each other, we are creating a new browser instance and profile for each run.
 This ensures that the browser's cache and other stateful data do not influence the results.
 Static assets such as the JavaScript bundle and CSS files are not cached across runs, which means that each run will have to download and process these assets from scratch.